Nathan & Megan Morris President & Vice-President

 Meet Onyx.
 He is our Service Dog in Training for our Indiana homes.
 A two and a half month old Bernedoodle, Onyx and his brother Wonder, will be working alongside our team, providing exceptional care to all who call on us.
 "Over the next year, I will be receiving intense training, so I may know how to best serve you and yours."

-Wonder Morris Service Dog in Training - Morris Family Homes
+Wonder Morris Therapy Dog in Training - Morris Family Homes

 Meet Wonder.
 He is our Service Dog in Training for our Kentucky homes.
 A two and a half month old Bernedoodle, Wonder and his brother Onyx, will be working alongside our team, providing exceptional care to all who call on us.
 Over the next year, I will be receiving intense training, so I may know how to best serve you and yours.